partykit/partykit/apps/blog/src/content/blog/fireproof-database.md

 <img src="/content-images/fireproof-database-connector/screenshot-save.png" width="600">

 Below the poem area is the save button.
-Each time you click it, the current state of the poem is saved to a local Fireproof first, and then replicated to S3, and all the other page vistors.
-Amongst the gory details is this gem -- the data itself is encrypted end-to-end (even at rest in the browser) and can only be decrpyted by a key managed by your PartyKit party.
-This means you can write the data files pretty much anywhere.
+Each time you click it the current state of the poem is saved to a local Fireproof first, and then replicated to S3, and broadcast to all the other room members.
+Amongst the gory details is this gem -- the data itself is encrypted end-to-end (even at rest in the browser) and can only be decrypted using a key managed by your PartyKit party.
+This means you can write the data files pretty much anywhere, as they are encrypted and self-verifying, so we have pluggable storage connectors.
 In the near future we plan to offer party-local data via R2.
 [Read more about Fireproof connection options here.](https://github.com/fireproof-storage/fireproof/blob/main/packages/connect/README.md#connectors)

 The actual code to load the list of saved poems, and to save the poem to the database looks like this (inside the Room component, using Fireproof's [live query React hook](https://use-fireproof.com/docs/react-hooks/use-live-query)).
-When `put` is called `useLiveQuery` will automatically redraw the list of saved poems in both the local and remote UIs.
+When `put` is called to save a new poem, `useLiveQuery` will automatically redraw the list of saved poems in both the local and remote UIs.

 ```ts
 const { database, useLiveQuery } = useFireproof('poetry-party')